b1scoito/ayn/README.md

-# aynminebot
+# ayn

-aynminebot is a simple, lua scriping based minecraft bot.
+ayn is a simple, node scriping based minecraft bot.